This article has been updated from a previous version.

 What does an insurance agent do?

-Insurance agents often take the form of salespeople at call centres with a set price for products and services, including home and auto insurance.
+Agents sell insurance from only a single company and often take the form of salespeople at call centres with a set price for products and services, including home and auto insurance.
 As the consumer, you have no way of knowing if the price on offer is the best one for the coverage you’re getting.
 It’s up to you to do your homework and shop around to compare rates.

 Questions to ask an insurance agent